 Back home in the Hoosier State, while a junior at Lake Central High School, Pete founded the Northwest Indiana High School Theatre Foundation.
 In its six years of existence, the Foundation helped foster growth, creativity and collaboration between high school theatre programs in the Region and awarded the best and brightest actors, directors and technical crews for their work at an awards ceremony and revue each summer.

-In non-political news, Pete is bilingual (English & Serbian; with bits of German & Russian thrown in for good measure), has attended ten World Series games (including one each of the past eight years), danced on stage during an Elton John show in Las Vegas (thankfully no video exists) and performed live in-concert with Kenny Rogers (off-key, naturally).
+In non-political news, Pete is bilingual (English & Serbian; with bits of German & Russian thrown in for good measure), has attended eleven World Series games (including one each of the past nine years), danced on stage during an Elton John show in Las Vegas (thankfully no video exists) and performed live in-concert with Kenny Rogers (off-key, naturally).

 A proven grassroots organizer, Chris Creighton has quickly made a name for himself in Indiana politics in key campaign roles.
 He specializes in grassroots organization, strategic planning and the legislative process as project manager at Hathaway Strategies.